We asked, you answered: Weekend survey results

-(CNN)This weekend, we asked our mobile audience: Does North Korea's latest ICBM launch worry you?
+(CNN)This weekend, we asked our mobile audience: How worried are you about climate change?

-On Tuesday, North Korea launched a missile that US intelligence had never seen before, according to US officials.
+If you were anywhere near the internet this week, you know that an iceberg nearly the size of Delaware broke off Antarctica.
+Scientists did not point to climate change as the reason behind this event but, nevertheless, climate change was back as a topic of conversation, especially as President Donald Trump made his way to Paris to celebrate Bastille Day with French Prime Minister Emmanuel Macron.
+And, yes, the prickly topic of Trump's decision to leave the Paris climate agreement came up.

-On Friday, US Air Force bombers flew over the Korean Peninsula in response to the increasing ballistic missile and nuclear threat from the rogue nation.
-The United States will also conduct a long-planned flight test of the THAAD missile defense system within the next few days, a Defense Department official said.
+Out of more than 55,000 votes, 68% are very worried, 18% are moderately concerned and 14% of you are not at all bothered.

 Thanks for weighing in.
 Check out these related articles: